yifso/nteract/packages/mythic-configuration/README.md

 ## Usage

-Initialize the package by including the `configuration` package and dispatching a `setConfigFile` action:
+Initialize the package by including the `configuration` package.
+Per default it will save the configuration in memory.
+If you would like to use a config file, you can dispatch a `setConfigFile` action:

 ```javascript
 import { configuration } from "@nteract/mythic-configuration";